 Of the complaints that the FCC has fielded since 2015, most types decreased except for one: unwanted calls.
 These are defined as robocalls, spoofing, or sales calls.

-According to our research, unwanted calls increased by 35% from 2015 to 2018, the only other category to experience an increase aside from "other" complaints (almost 6%).
-The largest decrease in complaints fell under equipment (90%) and indecency (52%), but open internet/net neutrality concerns also notably went down.
-This slip was likely due to the repeal of net neutrality acts, which was overseen by the FCC's Restoring Internet Freedom Order.
-Privacy and cramming concerns also decreased significantly by more than 30% each.
+According to our research, unwanted calls increased by 35% from 2015 to 2018, the only other category to experience an increase aside from equipment complaints (almost 6%).
+The largest decrease in complaints fell under open internet/net neutrality (90%).
+This slip was likely due to the repeal of net neutrality acts, which was overseen by the FCC’s Restoring Internet Freedom Order.
+Privacy and cramming concerns also decreased significantly.

 According to the FCC's website, robocalls accounted for approximately 54% of all complaints received.
 Our research drew the same conclusion: Between 2015 and 2018, the total number of unwanted call reports was higher than all other types of complaints combined.